FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 4. The "NXinstrument" indicates that it is a NeXus class (or group in python), as it starts with "NX".

-5. As this is a group, attributes or valuees may be assigned to it.
+5. As this is a group, attributes or values may be assigned to it.

 6. As this is a group, it can contain many datafields or groups.